Davis1776/CheatSheets/README.md

 ## Several important libraries are also included, such as Scikit Learn
 # <p align="center"> ![SciKitLearn](images/ScikitLearnScreenShot.jpg) </p>

-## I have also included color charts to help giving color to plots
+## I have also included color charts to help give color to plots
 # <p align="center"> ![ColorCharts](images/Color03.jpg) </p>

 ## Author